-On 19 minutes, a five-metre lineout chance was gone, however, when Tom Dunn's throw was adjudicated not straight.
+On 19 minutes, a five-metre lineout chance was lost, however, when Tom Dunn's throw was adjudicated not straight.

 Todd Blackadder and the Bath fans needn't have worried though, as three minutes later the home side were over for the first score of the day.

 The Bath pack put immense pressure on at scrum time against the head in the Leinster 22, forcing Dan Leavy to pick up at the base.
 When the ball was turned over on the ground, Dunn made great yards up the middle, before Thomas barrelled over from close range for a deserved lead.